Ahh shit… You utter the first word of the day as a dying declaration.

 It tells your brain that whatever you’re doing is no big deal if you can still “eat.”

 Is it a weird trick?
 Will it work?
 Maybe.
-I usually don’t do gum, but this helped me perform well at a job interview (got the job).
+This helped me perform well at a job interview (got the job).

 8. Sleep well, and try to sleep in 90-minute intervals (REM cycles).